saltyorg/docs/docs/reference/guides/chazguides/home-server.md

   - Forward requests from the outside on relevant ports to that IP address.

 The first is required because typically your router will be able to configure port forwarding to an IP address, so you don’t want the IP of your server changing.
-Typically, on your router, everything gets an IP assigned automaically by the router’s DHCP server, so the IP address of a specific thing might change.
+Typically, on your router, everything gets an IP assigned automatically by the router’s DHCP server, so the IP address of a specific thing might change.
 Depending on how your network is set up, it may be unlikely, but it’s a possibility nonetheless, so we’re going to make sure it doesn’t happen by telling the router “Always give this machine the IP address 1.2.3.4”.

 On my Netgear, they call this “Address Reservation” and it’s found under “LAN Setup”: